 The PowerShares Aerospace & Defense Portfolio (NYSEARCA:PPA) is one of two ideal ways to play the defense space broadly.
 The other is the iShares U.S. Aerospace & Defense ETF (NYSEARCA:ITA), and frankly, I think it’s a toss-up between the pair.
 It just depends on what you’re looking for.

 Both are heavy in many of the same stocks, such as Boeing Co (NYSE:BA) and United Technologies Corporation (NYSE:UTX).
-The price advantage goes to the iShares fund, which is cheaper by 20 basis points.
-However, PPA is a better choice if you’re looking for more diversification slightly less of its weight is in its top 10 holdings than ITA, and it also features 51 holdings to ITA’s 37.
+The price advantage goes to the iShares fund, which is cheaper by 0.2 percentage points.
+However, PPA is a better choice if you’re looking for more diversification.

-It’s a small difference, but an important one.
-Defense stocks are clobbering the market this year, including more than doubling the S&P 500 since Trump got elected.
+Defense stocks are clobbering the market, including more than doubling the S&P 500 since Trump got elected.
 This isn’t a hidden trade.
 Frankly, I think new money should consider waiting for the next sizable market dip to knock some of the froth off before buying either of these ETFs.